4: The Chalk

 That tickles! |

 Another genuinely ancient effort is the Horse at Uffington near Wantage.
-Even though the outline design looks sleekly modern, it is reckoned to be between 2,000 and 3,000 years old judging by the dating of associated debris.
+Even though the outline design looks sleekly modern, judging by the dating of associated debris, it is between 2,000 and 3,000 years old.

 Uffington White Horse |